mattmaynes2/aria/reports/proposal/proposal.md

 different rooms at all times of day.
 Maintaining a single building in this situation requires full time staff.
 For example, during a lecture at sunset, an instructor may have to adjust the blinds and contact the maintenance staff to adjust the temperature at the same time each day.
 The cost and effort of this maintenance is multiplied for every building in a given institution.
-A system that tracks this activity and learns to handle it automatically would eliminate these issues.
+If a system could be installed in each building that learns to handle this activity automatically, it would help reduce the burden and cost of maintenance.

+Another benefit of automated environment control is improved energy efficiency.
+It is not uncommon to leave a room forgetting to turn off a light, or to leave a building with the air conditioning still running.
+This leads to neadless consumption of energy, again increasing the cost of maintaining the building.
+Removing this responsibility from the building owner also removes this waste of energy.
+An automated environment control can also improve energy efficiency beyond just removing negligence.
+Once the desired temperature of a room for a given time is known, options besides air conditioning or heating can be explored first.
+If the room temperature must be raised, and the temperature outside is warm enough, the system could open the room windows.
+Once the desired temperature has been reached, the windows could be automatically shut again.

 Supervised machine learning traditionally requires massive data sets with a map of inputs to expected outputs.
 It then requires tuning, either automated or manual to achieve a desired level